conduitxyz/promtool-github-actions/README.md

 ## Usage

 Promtool GitHub Actions are a single GitHub Action that executes different promtool subcommands depending on the content of the GitHub Actions YAML file.
 Right now only `rules` and `config` is supported which runs `promtool check rules` and `promtool check config` for the given files.
+Additionally, `alertmanager` could be used to check the alertmanager config.
+It uses `amtool` command instead.

 ```yaml
 name: Check Prometheus Alert rules